biffalo/easy-wins-email-defense/README.md

 |          | zip      |          | wsh      |

+## 🧑‍💻Alerting on AiTM/Proxy Phishing

+You can generate a canary token for AzureAd/Entra that will alert if you a proxy or cloned login page loads custom CSS from a domain that isn't microsoft.
+More info about setup can be found [HERE](https://blog.thinkst.com/2024/01/defending-against-the-attack-of-the-cloned-websites.html)

 That's all for now.
 More will be added as needed.
 Thanks for taking the time to get this far 🤩!